 When Your Spouse Won't Provide Financial Information

 If you're going through a divorce, one of the first things an attorney will tell you is to gather your financial information, including bank account statements, credit card statements, title documents, and mortgage documents.
 Some couples have shared records throughout the marriage, but most divorcing spouses will need to exchange at least some financial documents.
-This article will explain what you can do if your spouse refuses to cooperate with divorce discovery.
+This video and article will explain what you can do if your spouse refuses to cooperate with divorce discovery.

 An Overview of Requesting Financial Information During a Divorce